How to Build a DIY Compost Bin For Rich Amendments

 Trench Composting

 This is basically a pile, but one step further.
-Food scraps and brown carbon-rich materials are placed in a trench where they have even more contact with beneficial microbes and fungi.
+Place food scraps and brown carbon-rich materials in a trench where they have even more contact with beneficial microbes and fungi.
 The same basic rules are present, with a bit more ease in the process required to start composting, as access to the bare ground where beneficial bacteria live is easier due to more surface area contact.

 Plastic Container

-A cheap compost bin can be made with a trash can or plastic tote with a tight lid.
+You can make a cheap compost bin with a trash can or plastic tote with a tight lid.
 In this design, there is no need for a tiered system.
 Simply find a suitable-sized container, drill some holes in the sides of the top, and cover it with a lid.
 Then remove the lid to add organic materials and start composting kitchen scraps, yard waste, and the like.

 Compost Bins

-Create compost bins that are very similar without any fencing by stacking concrete blocks or large stones on three sides, and throw your compost within.
+You can create very similar compost bins without any fencing by stacking concrete blocks or large stones on three sides and throwing your compost within.

 What Is Bay Composting?